Saur Revolution: Aftermath and PDPA government

+Economic reforms

 At first the new government had a moderate approach and reforms were not strongly felt; however from late October the PDPA launched drastic reforms that struck the socioeconomic tribal structure of rural Afghanistan.
 In a "disastrous symbolic move", it changed the national flag from the traditional black, red and Islamic green color to a near-copy of the red flag of the Soviet Union, a provocative affront to the people of the conservative country.
 It prohibited usury, without having in place any alternative for peasants who relied on the traditional, if exploitative, credit system in the countryside.
 That led to an agricultural crisis and a fall in agricultural production.
 Such reforms were abruptly introduced and enforced, without preliminary pilots.
-Land reform was criticized by one journalist as "confiscating land in a haphazard manner that enraged everyone, benefited no one, and reduced food production," and the "first instance of organized, nationwide repression in Afghanistan's modern history."
+Land reform was criticized by one journalist as "confiscating land in a haphazard manner that enraged everyone, benefited no one, and reduced food production", and the "first instance of organized, nationwide repression in Afghanistan's modern history."

+Women's rights

 The PDPA, an advocate of equal rights for women, declared the equality of the sexes.
 The PDPA made a number of statements on women's rights, declaring equality of the sexes and introduced women to political life.
-A prominent example was Anahita Ratebzad, who was a major Marxist-Leninist leader and a member of the Revolutionary Council.
-Ratebzad wrote the famous May 28, 1978 New Kabul Times editorial, which declared: "Privileges which women, by right, must have are equal education, job security, health services, and free time to rear a healthy generation for building the future of the country ...
+A prominent example was Anahita Ratebzad, who was a major Marxist–Leninist leader and a member of the Revolutionary Council.
+Ratebzad wrote the famous 28 May 1978 New Kabul Times editorial, which declared: "Privileges which women, by right, must have are equal education, job security, health services, and free time to rear a healthy generation for building the future of the country ...
 Educating and enlightening women is now the subject of close government attention."
 Women were already guaranteed freedoms under the 1964 Constitution, but the PDPA went further by declaring full equality.